usnistgov/oscal-xproc3/tutorial/outline.md

   declared steps - 'ox' namespace

-Lesson_03 - 'oscal-convert' An OSCAL XML-to-JSON conversion pipeline [slides on XML and JSON in XPath 3.1]
+Lesson_03 - 'oscal-convert' An OSCAL XML-to-JSON conversion pipeline [slides on XML and JSON in XPath 3.1] - show rendering btw JSON and XML step by step

-Lesson_04 - 'oscal-validate' OSCAL Validation - singles and batches [slides on validation, field testing]
+Lesson_04 - 'oscal-validate' OSCAL Validation - singles and batches [slides on validation, field testing] OSCAL with various schemas
+  OSCAL with Schematron
+    (run the Schematron smoke test to be sure you have it)

 Lesson_05 - 'oscal-transform' OSCAL transformation - XSLT for HTML [slides on rendering pipelines]; also profile resolution